In the Balls What If series, we remember some of the close calls, marginal decisions, and random moments that altered the course of sporting history.

 It is unlikely that James Horan would have taken his hiatus from inter-county management and perhaps he, not Jim McGuinness or Jim Gavin, would now be the biggest figure in Gaelic football.

 In the 2014 final, Kerry would prove too much for Donegal to overcome.
-Barring an upset this year, it will be their only All-Ireland crown of the decade.
+It would be their only All-Ireland crown of the decade.

 While Dublin struggled against McGuinness' side in that year's championship, it would have been difficult to see them losing to The Kingdom.
 We think that would have been Dublin's final.